 Too many left behind

 But too many are still left behind.
 Nearly a billion people remain mired in extreme poverty.
 Sexual and reproductive health problems are a leading cause of death and disability for women in the developing world.
 Young people bear the highest risks of HIV infection and unintended pregnancy.
 More than a hundred million girls face the prospect of child marriage and other harmful practices, such as female genital mutilation or cutting.

 Much more needs to be done to ensure a world in which all individuals can exercise their basic human rights, including those that relate to the most intimate and fundamental aspects of life.

 Ensuring every pregnancy is wanted

 Few things have a greater impact on the life of a woman than the number and spacing of her children.
 That’s why international agreements going back decades affirm that individuals should have the right (and the means) to freely decide when (or if) to start a family and how many children to bear.
-Yet, in this new century, more than 200 million women who want to avoid or delay childbearing still lack access to the quality services and supplies needed to manage their fertility.
+Yet, in this new century, some 225 million women who want to avoid or delay childbearing still lack access to the quality services and supplies needed to manage their fertility.